-Anyone who really knows me can attest that music is, and always has been, a huge part of my life.
-As a child I learned how to play piano and frequently “rewrote the masters,” much to the chagrin of my traditionalist piano teacher.
-As a teen I played clarinet in both my school band and a jazz quartet.
-After high school I learned several other traditional band instruments and spent some time as a percussionist in a long-forgotten local band.
+Anyone who really knows me can attest that music is, and always has been, a considerable part of my life.
+As a child, I learned how to play piano and frequently “rewrote the masters,” much to the chagrin of my traditionalist piano teacher.
+As a teen, I played clarinet in both my school band and a jazz quartet.
+After high school, I learned several other traditional band instruments and spent some time as a percussionist in a long-forgotten local band.
 I even briefly found a niche working in pro audio at a recording studio.
-However, with all the years I’ve invested into music, the one thing I never learned was guitar.
+However, with all the years I’ve invested in music, the one thing I never learned was guitar.

-As the old adage goes, practice makes perfect.
-This statement has been around in one form or another since the 1550s (though it has changed in the interceding years), and it is as true today as it was 450 years ago.
-Thankfully, already knowing a thing or two about guitars and having a general love for music means that, for me at least, practicing isn’t a chore.
-Over the last few weeks, practicing has become something I actually look forward to every day.
+As the adage goes, practice makes perfect.
+This statement has been around in one form or another since the 1550s (though it has changed in the interceding years), and it is as accurate today as it was 450 years ago.
+Thankfully, already knowing a thing or two about guitars and having a general love for music means that for me at least, practicing isn’t a chore.
+Over the last few weeks, practicing has become something I look forward to every day.

 Over the years I’ve found that one of the cornerstones of learning is consistency.
 As such, I’ve set out a kind of routine; at the end of every day, I spend around an hour practicing.
 Ironically, learning guitar has reminded me of another adage that was drilled into me many years ago: no pain, no gain.

 That said, there are ways one can be proactive in fighting finger pain.
 Many people recommend keeping your practice sessions short at the beginning.
 Spending no more than 15-20 minutes a day practicing can minimize the pain while still helping build calluses.
-Some people suggest that starting with a classical guitar can be easier.
+Some people suggest that starting with a classical guitar can be more comfortable.
 Classical guitars use nylon strings instead of steel, which is much more forgiving on your fingers!
-Perhaps most important, take your guitar to a professional to make sure it’s set up right.
+Perhaps most important, take your guitar for a professional set up.
 If the action is too high, you’ll have to work harder to press the strings (common sense, right?).